KwonNayeon/urban-parks-childrens-happiness/results/figures/README.md

 ## Figure Organization

 - **Main Document Figures**
-  - `Figure 1_absolute SMD before and after matching.png`: Absolute Standardized Mean Differences (SMD) before and after matching, illustrating the balance of covariates.
+  - `Figure 1_absolute SMD before and after matching.png`: This figure illustrates the balance of covariates in the main analysis by showing the absolute SMD before and after matching.
-  - `Figure 2_absolute SMD before and after matching.png`: Absolute Standardized Mean Differences (SMD) before and after matching, illustrating the balance of covariates.
+  - `Figure 2_absolute SMD before and after matching.png`: This figure demonstrates the balance of covariates in the sensitivity analysis, depicting the absolute SMD before and after matching.

 - **Appendix Figures**
   - `Figure A1_Histogram of park area per capita.png`: Histogram showing the distribution of park area per capita.